 - Research and obtain information about purchase procedures, the Turkish real estate market, and investment in Turkey.

-- Consult real estate professionals in Turkey, and take advice from reliable companies or people, who have long experience in real estate investment in Turkey.
+- Consult real estate professionals in Turkey, and take advice from reliable companies or people with long experience in investment in Turkey.